March 26, 2018

 (iii) An increase in the factor cost ratio ρF≡W/PR leads to higher employment.

-Item (i) and (ii) cover Keynes’ familiar arguments about aggregate demand.
-The factor cost ratio ρF as defined in (iii) embodies the macroeconomic price mechanism.
-The fact of the matter is that overall employment INCREASES if the AVERAGE wage rate W INCREASES relative to average price P and productivity R.
+Items (i) and (ii) cover Keynes’ familiar arguments about aggregate demand.
+The factor cost ratio ρF, as defined in (iii), embodies the macroeconomic price mechanism.
+The fact of the matter is that overall employment INCREASES if the AVERAGE wage rate W INCREASES relative to the average price P and productivity R.

 This follows straightforwardly from the macroeconomic Employment Law.
 Of course, nothing at all ever follows from the recycling of the pseudo-psychological crap of the dockworker who felt guilty for being more productive.